How to Travel with Your Psychiatric Service Dog

 The ADA does not require service animals to wear a special vest, ID tag, or harness.
 However, we strongly encourage individuals to outfit their dog with these items, as it can make airline travel more convenient and stress-free.
 Service apparel helps distinguish your animal from normal pets and allows airline staff to clearly see that the dog’s presence is required because of a special need.

 Having a Service ID Card for your PSD can also be beneficial, as it clearly explains what airline staff are allowed to ask you under ADA guidelines, and more importantly, what they’re not allowed to do (e.g. ask about the person’s disability, ask the dog to perform their tasks, or refuse admittance, isolate, segregate, or treat you less favorably than other patrons).
-Click here to learn more about other benefits of an ID card, as well as what an appropriate ID card should include and how you can purchase one.

 Where in the airport is my PSD allowed to accompany me?